United International Pictures

-United International Pictures (UIP) is a joint venture of Paramount Pictures and Universal Pictures that distributes their films outside the United States and Canada.
-UIP also had international distribution rights to certain Metro-Goldwyn-Mayer and United Artists films when MGM was part of the venture and also distributed Disney films in certain territories until 1987.
+United International Pictures (UIP) is a joint venture of Paramount Pictures and Universal Pictures that distributes their films outside the United States and Canada that was founded in 1981.
+UIP also had international distribution rights to certain Metro-Goldwyn-Mayer (MGM) and United Artists (UA) films when MGM was part of the venture and also distributed Disney films in certain territories until 1987.
 In 2001, MGM left UIP, and signed a distribution deal with 20th Century Fox's overseas arm.
-The company formerly distributed DreamWorks Pictures releases internationally as well until 2005.
+UIP formerly distributed DreamWorks Pictures releases internationally as well until late 2005.

-In 2002, 2007, and 2021, the 20 countries overseas reorganized their organizations, and Universal Pictures and Paramount Pictures decided to have independent distribution systems.
+In 2002, 2007, and 2021, the 20 countries overseas reorganized their organizations, and Universal Pictures decided to have independent distribution systems.

-Overview
+History

 Cinema International Corporation (1970–1981)

 Paramount's early history with MCA dates back to the 1950s, when part of its talent pool worked for Paramount Pictures; Alfred Hitchcock was among the best known.
 In 1958, MCA purchased the pre-1950 Paramount sound feature film library.
-In 1962, MCA purchased Universal Studios.
+In 1962, MCA purchased Universal Pictures.
 In 1966, Gulf+Western purchased Paramount.

 In a cost-cutting move, in 1970, as a result of American antitrust laws, and due to declining movie-going audiences, both Paramount and Universal agreed to merge their international operations into a new company, Cinema International Corporation, registered in England and Wales.
 It even operated in Canada and the Caribbean until the late 70s, when those territories were considered part of the "domestic" North American market.

-In 1973, Metro-Goldwyn-Mayer closed down its distribution offices and became a partner in CIC, which took over international distribution for MGM's films; however, United Artists took over the US, Canadian and Caribbean distribution for MGM's films that time.
+In 1973, Metro-Goldwyn-Mayer (MGM) closed down its distribution offices and became a partner in CIC, which took over international distribution for MGM's films; however, United Artists (UA) took over the US, Canadian and Caribbean distribution for MGM's films that time.
 CIC also entered the home video market by forming CIC Video, which distributed Paramount and Universal titles on video worldwide.
 MGM however, had its own video unit, which later became a joint venture with CBS as MGM/CBS Home Video (later known as MGM/UA Home Video, which was later renamed to MGM Home Entertainment).